God of War (DC Comics): Publication history

-The comic book series was announced at the 2009 Comic-Con International, and was scheduled to debut in October 2009, but its launch was delayed to coincide with that of God of War III in March 2010.
-Scott A. Steinberg, Vice President of Product Marketing at Sony Computer Entertainment America said, "we are thrilled to work with the world's largest comic book publisher to bring one of our most beloved PlayStation franchises...to comic book fans."
-In an interview with IGN, writer Marv Wolfman stated that when he heard rumor of the comic series, he "put [in his] name right away and kept pushing" to be chosen as the writer because God of War was one of his favorite video games.
-Wolfman said that he had already played the first two games, so there was no research to be done and "it's because [he] loved the game that [he] wanted to do the comic."
-He received copies of the scripts for all the games to ensure his work was as accurate as possible, and stated that he worked very closely with Santa Monica Studio—the developer of the video games—and tied the comic book's narrative directly to the story they created for the games.
-Wolfman said that Santa Monica ensured the mythology was consistent while revealing new facts about Kratos' past.
+A limited six-issue comic book series based on the God of War video game series was announced at the 2009 Comic-Con International.
+It was scheduled to debut in October 2009, but its launch was delayed to coincide with that of the video game God of War III in March 2010.
+Scott A. Steinberg, Vice President of Product Marketing at Sony Computer Entertainment America said, "we are thrilled to work with the world's largest comic book publisher to bring one of our most beloved PlayStation franchises...to comic book fans".
+In an interview with IGN, writer Marv Wolfman stated that when he heard rumor of the comic series, he showed immediate interest and pushed hard to be chosen as the writer because God of War was one of his favorite video games.
+Wolfman said that he had already played the first two games, so there was no research to be done, but he did receive copies of the scripts for all the games to ensure his work was as accurate as possible.
+He also stated that he worked very closely with Santa Monica Studio—the main developer of the video games—and tied the comic book's narrative directly to the story they created for the games.
+Wolfman said that Santa Monica ensured the mythology was consistent while revealing new facts about the main character Kratos's past.

 In an interview with Comic Book Resources, Wolfman stated that Santa Monica suggested the use of two time periods, with past events affecting the narrative present.
-He introduced new characters, including Kratos' wife—who appeared in the games but was never named.
+He introduced new characters, including Kratos's first wife—who briefly appeared in the games but was never named.
 He stated the final script was a combination of his ideas and Santa Monica's character-appropriate dialog.
 Series artist Andrea Sorrentino stated, "it was clear from the start that for this project Sony and DC [Comics] wanted something a bit different from a 'classical' comic.
-So I just took my usual style and added to it something new, like new colors from the videogame palette."
-She stated that the games have strong, epic images, and that she easily adapted her style to Wolfman's writing as he "did really good work showing both dramatic and epic scenes."
+So I just took my usual style and added to it something new, like new colors from the videogame palette".
+She stated that the games had strong, epic images, and that she easily adapted her style to Wolfman's writing as he "did really good work showing both dramatic and epic scenes".
 Sorrentino used color to give importance to each scene, adding hot colors (red, orange, or brown) in action scenes and cold ones (green or light blue) in others so that readers could immediately have an emotional reaction.

 The series was published on a bi-monthly schedule between March 2010 and January 2011.
+The first five issues were published by WildStorm, with the final issue published by parent company DC Comics due to WildStorm's closure in December 2010.
 In March 2011, the series was collected into a trade paperback.